DETAILED ACTION

 Rationale and Motivation (MPEP 2142-2143)

-It would have been obvious to one skilled in the art before the effective filing date of the claimed invention to combine the teachings of Zhang et al., as evidenced by Mirajkar et al., and Inch et al. and add an additional ingredient, such as microorganisms to the composition.
+It would have been obvious to one skilled in the art before the effective filing date of the claimed invention to combine the teachings of Zhang et al. and Reuter and add an additional ingredient, such as microorganisms to the composition.
 Zhang et al. teach a high-strength, herbicidal oil-in-water emulsion pre-mix composition comprising a dispersed oil phase containing at least one oil soluble herbicide and a water immiscible organic solvent, a continuous aqueous phase containing a water soluble salt of glyphosate, and at least two non-ionic EO/PO block copolymer emulsifying surfactant.
 Zhang et al. teach preferred non-ionic EO-PO block copolymer surfactants include Pluronic® F77…F68…F127 (page 7, lines 1-3).
 Zhang et al. teach the composition may include additional active ingredients and inert formulations ingredients.
-Because Zhang et al. teach the other additional ingredients include one or more other pesticides, and any other additional ingredient providing functional utility, one of ordinary skill in the art would have been motivated to add a microorganism that provides photoprotection to a plant and or plant part, such as the Bacillus species and Trichoderma species, as taught by Inch et al. As such, the skilled artisan would have been motivated to add a phytoprotective microorganism to the composition with a reasonable expectation of success, as a person with ordinary skill has good reason to pursue known options within his or technical grasp.
+Because Zhang et al. teach the other additional ingredients include one or more other pesticides, and any other additional ingredient providing functional utility, one of ordinary skill in the art would have been motivated to add a microorganism such as the Bacillus species, taught by Reuter that is specifically applied to soil.
+As such, the skilled artisan would have been motivated to add a microorganism to the composition with a reasonable expectation of success, as a person with ordinary skill has good reason to pursue known options within his or technical grasp.
 Note: MPEP 2141 [R-6] KSR International CO. v.
 Teleflex lnc.
 82 USPQ 2d 1385 (Supreme Court 2007).

 Therefore, the claimed invention as a whole would have been prima facie obvious to one of ordinary skill in the art at the time the invention was made.